kgsantosh770/relative-frontend/README.md

 ## Procedure to run the project

+Step 1: Clone the repo and go inside "relative-frontend" folder

-Step 1: Install all the dependencies
+Step 2: Install all the dependencies

 ### `npm install`

-Step 2: Start the development server
+Step 3: Start the development server

 ### `npm start`